firebolt-db/godocs/docs/sql_reference/commands/queries/select.md

 description: Reference and syntax for SELECT queries.
 great_grand_parent: SQL reference
 grand_parent:  SQL commands
-parent: Querying and query optimization commands
+parent: Queries
 ---

 # SELECT query syntax
 {: .no_toc}

 Firebolt supports running `SELECT` statements with the syntax described in this topic.
 You can run multiple queries in a single script.
 Separating them with a semicolon (`;`) is required.
 Firebolt also supports `CREATE TABLE...AS SELECT` (CTAS).
-For more information, see [CREATE TABLE...AS SELECT](create-fact-dimension-table-as-select.md).
+For more information, see [CREATE TABLE...AS SELECT](../data-definition/create-fact-dimension-table-as-select.md).

 * Topic ToC
 {:toc}